-How many of us rush through what we have to “do” because it is boring or tedious or we just do not feel like doing it?
-We are leading unmindful lives, allowing moments to rush by in a flurry of frustration and angst always thinking the next thing will be better, more entertaining, more rewarding.
+How many of us rush through what we must “do” because it is tedious, or we do not feel like doing it?
+We lead unmindful lives, allowing moments to rush by in a flurry of frustration and angst, always thinking the next thing will be better, more entertaining, and more rewarding.

-When we go through our days unengaged with the present moment we have a tendency to forget our days, conversations and moments.
-We are so caught up in thoughts and to-do lists that “doing” becomes frustration.
-So we need to learn how to flow through our days in a state of being, a state of awareness.
+When we go through our days unengaged in the present moment, we tend to forget our days, conversations, and moments.
+We are so caught up in thoughts and to-do lists that “doing” becomes frustrating.
+So we must learn how to flow through our days in a state of being and awareness.

-Being comes from our authentic self; our deepest inner knowingness.
-It is effortless, flowing, dynamic, honest.
-Most of us have experienced moments of awareness, true focus and immersion into what it is we are doing.
-Those states of flow, when the background chatter is reduced to non-existent, we become one with our task.
-I experience these stretched out moments of awareness when reading, painting, or drawing.
+Being comes from our authentic self, our most profound inner knowingness.
+It is effortless, flowing, dynamic, and honest.
+Most of us have experienced moments of awareness, the proper focus, and immersion in what we are doing.
+In those flow states, we become one with our task when the background chatter is reduced to non-existent.
+I experience these stretched-out moments of awareness when reading, painting, or drawing.
 Notice these are all creative endeavors.
-We are inherently creative beings, which is why a flow state is so natural in artists, writers and musicians.
+We are inherently creative beings, so a flow state is natural in artists, writers, and musicians.

-Through practice we can begin to experience this moments of flow, of pure being more frequently.
+Through practice, we can experience these moments of flow, of pure being, more frequently.
 We can align ourselves with the Universe and live in harmony.

-In addition to mindfulness practice/training we also need to look deeply at our motivation and intention.
+In addition to mindfulness practice/training, we must look deeply at our motivation and intention.
 We need to understand the WHY of our actions.
-When we participate in practices that encourage mindlessness it is usually for escape.
-We try to escape stress and unpleasantness whether from our work, families or our own minds.
-Incessant scrolling on social media or imbibing substances recklessly are both examples of escapist behaviors.
+When we participate in practices that encourage mindlessness, it is usually for escape.
+We try to escape stress and unpleasantness from our work, families, or minds.
+Incessant scrolling on social media or recklessly imbibing substances are examples of escapist behaviors.
 Escape is doing.
 Gentle awareness is being.